Caring for English Springers since 1990. Charity No. 1154632

 |Training||Ok, but off lead is not good|

 Other Comments: We have been fostering Leo since the 21st March (Lockdown Leo is his nickname, amongst others!) and have seen a few changes in him but he still has a bit of a way to go.
 Leo is an anxious and unsure lad and will therefore need someone who can be both caring and confident at the same time.
 He needs definite boundaries but not an authoritarian hand.
 He has mild separation anxiety, which has improved in foster and he can now be left for up to an hour, but we have him sleeping upstairs with us as once he starts a bark on he is a bit relentless.
 There are guarding issues over the bed, towards my husband but not me, and not all the time.
 The occasional guarding of me during the day has now subsided and he is, and always has been, more than happy to cuddle up to both or either of us at any other time of the day.
 The guarding will need to be managed and is where he requires the most confident, but not dominant, handling.
 He is very food oriented which will help with this going forward.
 He is a counter surfer and, because he is a tall boy, he is quite successful!
 He is our first foster to find where the food is kept...
-He has a bit of a bird obsession, and with the cat (not in a good way!), but is scared of cattle.
 He is in foster with 3 other dogs but is not that keen on sharing his humans.
-He is fine with the Springer, is dominant towards the Lab X and has squabbles with the Cocker (who is a bitch and top dog).
-He could be rehomed with a confident dog but would need to be introduced properly to understand he needs to earn his place.
+He could be rehomed with a confident or playful dog but would need to be introduced properly to understand he needs to earn his place.
 We do not know what he is like with children so I would recommend teenage or older due to his guarding tendancies.
 He isn’t a ‘quick fix’ dog but has an awful lot to give in the right home.
 Do not be put off by his age, he has plenty of get up and go!

-Area Coordinator Comments: Leo will be rehomed on a support contract whereby ESSW will help with the costs of hydrotherapy to strengthen the muscles around Leo’s knees.
+Area Coordinator Comments: Leo will be rehomed on a support contract whereby ESSW will help with the costs of hydrotherapy to strengthen the muscles around his knees, and would consider additional support if surgery became necessary in the future.
 ESSW would also consider a long term foster arrangement.
+Ideally any new home would be reasonably local to Norwich so that several visits to Leo, and Leo to his new home, could be made before rehoming.